bakercp/ofxIpVideoGrabber/README.md

 #Description

-ofxIpVideoGrabber is an Open Frameworks addon for the to capture video streams from IP Cameras that use the mjpeg streaming protocol.
+ofxIpVideoGrabber is an Open Frameworks addon for used to capture video streams from IP Cameras that use the mjpeg streaming protocol.
 Public cameras can be found with a google search like this:

 http://www.google.com/search?q=inurl%3A%22axis-cgi%2Fmjpg%22

+See others examples below.

 OpenFrameworks is a cross platform open source toolkit for creative coding in C++.